99rafa/Sauron-Project/demo/README.md

 ```bash
 $ ./target/appassembler/bin/silo-server <zkhost> <zkport> <i> <host> <port> <timeBetweenGossips>*
 ```
+zkhost = zooKeeper host
+zkport = zookeeper port

-The argument *i* represents the number of the server's replica.
+i = number of the server's replica.
 For example, if *i* = 1, the server port that will be used is 8081.
-If *i* = 2, the server port that will be used is 8082, and so on...
+If *i* = 2, the server port that will be used is 8082, and so on... host = server host port = server port timeBetweenGossips = period between messagens sent from one replica to the others

 On the same terminal, go to the ```/A31-Sauron/silo-server``` directory and run the command:
 ```bash